riririririiiiii/project-mindflow/README.md

    cd <repo-folder>
 Install dependencies

-bash
-Копировать код
 npm install
 Start the development server

-bash
-Копировать код
 npm start
 Open in browser
-Navigate to http://localhost:3000 to see the app in action.
+Navigate to http://localhost:5173 to see the app in action.